benjamingiblin/Pseudo_Pipeline/README.md

  - **Nodes:** 'Nodes=50' --> 'Nodes=X' (where X>50).
 This is arbitrary; typically I use 200 nodes for a trial set.
 One can also generate larger training sets imply by changing the Nodes variable and leaving all other variables mentioned here set to the training set values.

+## PseudoOptimise

+This directory contains two scripts for optimising the distribution of 13D input cosmologies.
+It uses the 50node Latin hypercube training set, generated inside in the **PseudoEmulator** directory following the instructions above as a starting point.
+It then adds nodes to this distribution according to two criteria:

+ - **exploration:** where is the error from the emulator largest?
+ - **exploitation:** a Gaussian shaped prior centred on the middle of the 13D param space, prioritising this volume.

+After each node is added, the emulator is retrained.
+For more information, see [Rogers et al. 2018][3].

+To run the optimisation, simply execute:

+**python Pseudo_Nodes_Optimise.py**

+The outputs are saved in, e.g.,: ../PseudoEmulator/Training_Set/Optimisation/Seed1Mx1.0_CPFinal_BFMixed-DataUltimate/nu0.19_stdevNone/

+The functions & classes used in the optimisation can be found in optimisation.py.
+This is where one should turn if you want to modify the definition or exploitation, exploration, their sum (acquisition), or which optimiser routine is employed.

+### Editing the PseudoOptimise codes

+ - All of the variables defined in **PseudoEmulator** scripts mentioned above are repeated here.
+If you have changed any of those variables to, e.g., generate an initial training set with more nodes, you need to alter the variables in this script (Pseudo_Nodes_Optimise.py) as well.
+ - The initial and final number of nodes used in the optimisation are defined by **Nodes_ini** and **Nodes_fin**.
+Note that **if you have just downloaded this repo, Nodes_fin is set to add just 2 nodes to the initial LHC** - this is a small number to test that the optimisation is working correctly for you.
+You should increase this; we have been working at adding 150 nodes to the initial 50, hence Nodes_fin=200.
+ - **std_dev:** ~[0,1].
+If finite, Gaussian random displacements are added to each optimised node, sampled from a normal distrn with this width.
+If None, no random displacement is added.
+ - **nu:** This is a hyperparameter which weights the exploitation term; 0.19 is the default having been used in [Rogers et al. 2018][3].
+A value of 1.0 means exploit & explor have equal weighting.